abinghamwalker/gdpr_tool_make/README.md

 ### Running Locally

-You can run the GDPR Obfuscator locally using the `run_locally.py` script.
+You can run the GDPR Obfuscator locally using the `run_locally.py` helper script.
 This script takes two arguments:

 1. The path to the input file
 2. A JSON array of fields to obfuscate